usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 For new, regular and occasional users and developers of Metaschema-based technologies

-* MX aims to be easy to use and start using
+* InspectorXSLT and MX\* aim to be easy to use and start using
 * Correct and trustworthy in what it attempts to do
 * And compatible with workflows using other conformant tools

-For developers and maintainers of Metaschema-based data modeling and processing stacks, MX aims
+For developers and maintainers of Metaschema-based data modeling and processing stacks, this tool (and all tools in the repo) aspires

 * To be lightweight, easy to deploy, easy to adapt and useful,
 * To be versatile (given its scope of application, namely validation)